INTERSTAT/Statistics-Contextualized/pilots/Deliverable 3.3/README.md

 #### 1.2.1 Methodology for the impact assessment

-Definition of three main areas for impact assessment Back-end (tools shareability, service reuse, reproducibility….)
+**Definition of three main areas for impact assessment:**

+**Data pipeline** : to assess Interstat framework tools: Back-end (tools shareability, service reuse, reproducibility….)

+**Compliance with MQA**

-Front-end (user friendly interface, metadata, relevance of the selected topics) Compliance with MQA
+**Use cases assessment**: to assess pilots architecture, mainly the Client applications and the implemented Front-end (user friendly interface, metadata, relevance of the selected topics).

 #### 1.2.2 KPIs for the impact assessment

 #### 1.2.3 Stakeholders involvement

-## 2 Assessment of Pilots architecture
+## 2 Assessment of Interstat framework

 In this section, we describe how the pilot services were assessed, with a specific focus on the development of the data pipelines and on the client applications.

 ### 2.1 Data pipelines

-### 2.2 Client applications
+Two different approaches were used for the implementation of the data pipelines: a classical ETL (Extract, transform, load) pattern for the GF pilot, and an approach based on domain knowledge for SEP and S4Y.

-### 2.3 Compliance with MQA
+### 2.2 Compliance with MQA

 ## 3 Use cases assessment